 - Choose the material wisely.
 The material you choose impacts the door installation cost the most.
 Solid wood doors are the most expensive, and composite and fiberglass doors are a more budget-friendly option.
 Clear glass will be cheaper than stained or designer glass if the door has a window.
 Remember that hardware, handles, and hinges can also increase the price.

 - Shop around.
 Some home improvement stores may discount discontinued door styles.

 Questions to Ask About Door Installation

 Asking the right questions about door installation costs can minimize miscommunication and save money.
-Here are some questions to ask a door installation professional.
+The following are some questions for homeowners to ask a door installation professional.